HTML has links - PDF has Authentication

 (c) Other activities related to extending credit where real property does not secure the debt.
 Such activities include, but are not limited to, servicing loans, making loans (including any fees related to such loans), and buying and selling loans.
 Apportionable receipts from these activities are attributed in the same manner a financial institution attributes income under WAC 458-20-19404.

-Example 33.
-One office of ZYX LLC has information that can easily be used to determine a reasonable proportional attribution of receipts, but does not provide this information to the office preparing the tax returns.
-ZYX LLC must use the information maintained by the marketing office to attribute its receipts.
+Example 44.
+The marketing office of ZYX LLC has information that can easily be used to determine a reasonable proportional attribution of receipts from providing marketing services to customers, but does not provide this information to the accounting office preparing the tax returns.
+ZYX must use the information maintained by the marketing office to attribute its receipts.

-Example 34.
-CBA, Inc. is entitled to receive information from an affiliate or unrelated third party which it could use to determine where the benefit of its services is received but chooses not to obtain that information.
-CBA, Inc. must use the information maintained by the affiliate or unrelated third party to attribute its apportionable receipts.
+Example 45.
+CBA, Inc. is entitled to receive information from an affiliate or unrelated third party which it could use to determine where the customer receives the benefit of CBA's services, but chooses not to obtain that information.
+CBA must use the information maintained by the affiliate or unrelated third party to attribute its apportionable receipts.

-Example 35.
-Same facts as Example 34, except that the information is raw data that must be formatted and otherwise processed at a cost that exceeds a reasonable estimate of the possible difference in the amount of tax CBA, Inc. would owe if used another attribution method authorized in subsection (301) (b) through (f) of this rule.
-In this case, it is not commercially reasonable for CBA, Inc. to use this data to determine where to attribute its income.
+Example 46.
+Same facts as Example 45, except that the information is raw data that must be formatted and otherwise processed at a cost that exceeds a reasonable estimate of the possible difference in the amount of tax CBA would owe if it used another attribution method authorized in subsection (301) (c) through (g) of this rule.
+In this case, it is not commercially reasonable for CBA to use this data to determine where to attribute its income.

 PART 4.
 RECEIPTS FACTOR.

 (401) General.
 The receipts factor is a fraction that applies to apportionable income for each calendar year.
-Taxpayers must calculate a separate receipts factor for each apportionable activity (business and occupation tax classification) engaged in.
+Taxpayers must calculate a separate receipts factor for each apportionable activity ( B&O tax classification) engaged in.

 (Receipts